codewouter/milestone-project/README.md

     - Try submit form with nothing filled out, this should bring up a "required field" alert
     - Try fill out form but leave one input field blank to make sure the "required field" alert pops up
     - Try to submit form with all input fields filled out and the page should reload
-- Social Media Links
-    - Go to Contact page
-    - Click each link to make sure they open in another page due to the target="_blank"
-    - Make sure each link correlates to the correct social media platform

 #### Navigation and Footer
 - Navigation